Investing in blue chip stocks that pay growing dividends is one of the most consistent ways to build both passive income

 Of course, retirees are usually advised to have less stock and more bonds, to reduce their exposure to that kind of volatility.

 But that creates another problem.
-The Bloomberg Barclays U.S. Aggregate Bond Index, which is a broad index representing investment grade bonds, has produced less than 2.5% annual returns over the last ten years.
+The Bloomberg Barclays U.S. Aggregate Bond Index, which is a broad index representing investment grade bonds, has performed terribly over the past decade.

 And the tax treatment of bonds is bad as well, except for municipal bonds.
 Unless you hold corporate bonds or treasuries in a retirement account, you have to pay your ordinary income tax rate on the interest, whereas qualified dividends are usually taxed at the much lower rate equal to the long-term capital gains tax rate:

 So, relying on selling a portion of stock index funds is a volatile and unreliable income stream.
 And with a bond-heavy portfolio, your returns are terrible in a low interest rate environment and their tax treatment is harsh.